rapid7/vm-automation/README.md

 ### How do I use it?
 * If you don't have python (2.7), crawl out from under the rock and install it.
+* VMware Workstation and ESXi
   * Install [pyVmomi](https://pypi.python.org/pypi/pyvmomi) on your machine:
   `pip install --upgrade pyvmomi`
+* Oracle VirtualBox
+  * Install the VirtualBox SDK (available from the usual [VirtualBox download page](https://www.virtualbox.org/wiki/Downloads))
+    * there are some [useful guides](http://www.cesareriva.com/how-to-install-the-virtualbox-sdk/) out there to get the SDK ZIP archive installed correctly
+  * Install [pyvbox](https://pypi.python.org/pypi/pyvbox) on your machine:
+  `pip install --upgrade pyvbox`
 * Git this repo:
 `git clone git@github.com:rapid7/vm-automation.git`

-### What Hypervisors are supported?
+### Which hypervisors are supported?
+The following hypervisors are currently supported:

+* VMware Workstation
+* VMware ESXi (vSphere)
-Right now, just VMware Workstation and ESXi (vSphere).
-I was sad to find out that the API calls this repo uses are only available on the paid version of ESXi, but we all gotta' eat, so I can't be too mad.
-Hopefully, in the future, we can get support up and running for something like VirtualBox.
+  * *NOTE* the API calls this repo uses are only available on the paid version of ESXi, but we all gotta' eat, so I can't be too mad
+* Oracle VirtualBox
+  * *NOTE* in addition to having VirtualBox installed, you'll need to also install the VirtualBox SDK, see note above

 ### How can I get started?
 The fastest way to get started is to instantiate a server (it can be either VMware ESXi or Workstation).
 I need to add some documentation for Workstation, because I've been focused on ESXi so far.

+#### ESXi
 ```
 tmoose@ubuntu:~/rapid7/vm-automation$ python
 >>> import vm_automation